-The Planning Commission is asked to review the amended draft text amendment, that is intended to provide a means to expand accommodation in day care centers on residential parcels at least 1.5 acres in size and located at the intersection of a major thoroughfare and another street, and hold the scheduled Public Hearing for recommendation to the City Council on the proposed ordinance amendment.
+If the Planning Commission is inclined to support the draft text amendment as a means to expand accommodation in day cares and adult daycares on residential parcels at least 1.5 acres in size and located at the intersection of a major thoroughfare and another street, the Planning Commission is asked to set a Public Hearing for consideration of the proposed ordinance amendment at an upcoming Planning Commission meeting.
+At that time the Planning Commission will hold the public hearing and make a recommendation to the City Council, for possible reading and adoption.